MakersValleyLLC/mv-bootcamp/README.md

 ## Getting Started
 To start the server for the frontend:
 - Navigate to the frontend folder with your terminal
-- For the first time starting the server, run *npm install*
+- For the first time starting the server, run *npm init* then *npm install*
 - Run **node index.js**
 # Backend
 ## Intro